LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 In addition to R standard functions, additional functionality can be loaded into R using libraries.
 These include specialised tools for areas such as sequence alignment, read counting etc.

-If you need to see how a function works try **?** infront of function name.
+If you need to see how a function works try **?** in front of the function name.

 ```r
 ?sqrt